starboi-63/growth-stock-screener/README.md

 ### Iteration 4: Revenue Growth

 Only the most rapidly growing companies with _high revenue growth_ are allowed to pass this iteration of the screen.
 Specifically, the percent increase in the most recent reported quarterly revenue versus a year ago must be at least $25\\%$; if available, the percent increase in the prior period versus the same quarter a year ago must also be at least $25\\%$.
+Revenue data is extracted from XBRL from company 10-K and 10-Q _SEC_ filings, which eliminates foreign stocks in the process.

 The current market often factors in _future_ revenue growth; historically, this means certain exceptional stocks have exhibited super-performance _without_ having strong on-paper revenue growth (examples include NVDA, UPST, PLTR, AI, etc.).
 To ensure that these stocks aren't needlessly filtered out, a small exception to revenue criteria is added: stocks with an $\text{RS} \geq 99$ can bypass revenue criteria and make it through this screen iteration.